-The order/period of the permutation.
-This is the smallest positive integer n such that multiplying n copies of the permutation together produces the identity classmethod parse(s: str) \rightarrow Permutation s(str) - a permutation written in cycle notation the permutation represented by s
+The order (a.k.a. period) of the permutation, i.e., the smallest positive integer n such that multiplying n copies of the permutation together produces the identity classmethod parse(s: str) \rightarrow Permutation the permutation represented by s

 Parse a permutation written in cycle notation.
 This is the inverse of str.